fachpruefungsordnung/fachpruefungsordnung/docs/5-frontend/52-Editor.md

 ## Saving

 There are two ways to save in the editor: **manual saving** and **auto-saving**.
 Both of them have the same sequence of sending the **content** and the **positions of the comments** in this section to the backend.
 The only difference is that manual saving is done with the save button and other interactions, while auto-save is done with a timer.
-It also sends an **autoSave boolean** value to the backend.
+It also sends an **autoSave boolean** value to the backend, which is used for compare editor.
 It can only be sent if the mutable value reference **mDirtyRef** is set to true.
 This action occurs in the added listener with the function **addChangeListenerWithRef**, which sets multiple flags to true and starts a timer for auto-save.
 Since saving uses a lot of state labels, it has a separate type called **SaveState**.

 ### Saving